 - robots travelling faster than 20 km/h

 - robot toys;

 - water-borne robots and flying robots;

 - industrial robots, which are covered in ISO 10218;

-- robots as medical devices;
+- robots as medical devices:

 - military or public force application robots.

 The scope of ISO 13482:2014 is limited primarily to human care related hazards but, where appropriate, it includes domestic animals or property (defined as safety-related objects), when the personal care robot is properly installed and maintained and used for its intended purpose or under conditions which can reasonably be foreseen.
 ISO 13482:2014 is not applicable to robots manufactured prior to its publication date.
-ISO 13482:2014 deals with all significant hazards, hazardous situations or hazardous events as described in Annex A. Attention is drawn to the fact that for hazards related to impact (e.g. due to a collision) no exhaustive and internationally recognized data (e.g. pain or injury limits) exist at the time of publication of ISO 13482:2014.
+ISO 13482:2014 deals with all significant hazards, hazardous situations or hazardous events as described in Annex A. Attention is drawn to the fact that for hazards related to impact (e.g. due to a collision) no exhaustive and internationally recognised data (e.g. pain or injury limits) exist at the time of publication of ISO 13482:2014.

-ISO 16201:2006 Technical aids for persons with disability WP2, WP7 Environmental control systems for daily living
+ISO 16201:2006 Technical aids for pe with disability Environmental contro systems for daily livin ol . -- ------